 In the Campaigns report, you can click on each campaign name to see additional details as tagged using the utm_source / utm_medium parameters on your links.

 As you can see, if you don’t tag your campaigns properly it can lead to incorrect data in your reports.

 Use custom campaigns only for offsite campaigns

-GA’s custom campaign tracking should only be used for external campaigns driving traffic to your website (email, social media, cpc, etc).
+GA’s custom campaign tracking should only be used for external campaigns driving traffic to your website (email, social media, CPC, etc).
 Never use UTM parameters on links on your own website!

 You may find some articles stating you can use custom campaigns on your own website (to track internal banners, links in on-site messengers, button clicks).
-Indeed, this was possible till the summer of 2011.
+Indeed, this was possible until the summer of 2011.
 But in August 2011 Google changed the way sessions are calculated in GA.

-In the current model of calculating sessions, GA ends user’s session every time when campaign information for that user changes.
+In the current model of calculating sessions, GA ends the user’s session every time when campaign information for that user changes.
 And campaign information includes: utm_source, utm_medium, utm_content, utm_campaign.

-For example: if your visitor entered your website from Google’s results, GA had automatically recorded a new session and it’s source of traffic is “google” (utm_source=google).
+For example: if your visitor entered your website from Google’s results, GA had automatically recorded a new session and its source of traffic is “google” (utm_source=google).
 But if you have links tagged with UTM parameters on your website and the same visitor clicks one of these links, GA will immediately end his session and will record a new session whose source will be the one you specified as utm_source in the tagged link.

 In the end, Google Analytics will count two sessions from two different sources for the same user.

 That’s why GA Custom Campaign tracking can only be used for external campaigns.
 Now, after you’ve learned how custom campaigns work and why it’s important to use them, you’re ready to set up your first custom campaign.
 Read my next post to learn how to set up Google Analytics Custom Campaigns in 5 steps.